Western Governors University

-Western Governors University (WGU) is a private online university based in Millcreek, Utah.
-The university uses an online competency-based learning model.
-Degrees awarded by WGU are accredited by the NWCCU, ACBSP, CAEP, CAHIIM, and CCNE.
-The university was founded by 19 U.S. governors in 1997 after the idea was formulated at a 1995 meeting of the Western Governors Association to expand education offerings to the internet.
+Western Governors University (WGU) is a private online university based in Millcreek, Utah, United States.
+The university uses an online competency-based learning model, providing advanced education for working professionals.
+Degrees awarded by WGU are accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+The university was founded by 19 U.S. governors in 1997, after the idea was formulated at a 1995 meeting of the Western Governors Association to expand education offerings to the internet.